Current Projects

 Megan O’Neil – NAGC Laboratory Manager & NPMTI project co-chair.

-For a copy of the complete NAGC statement of work (SOW) click here.
+Download a copy of the complete NAGC statement of work (SOW) here.

 AIDO4Crops (Analytics for Investigation of Disease Outbreaks for Crops) is a decision-support tool designed to enhance situational awareness during unfolding disease outbreaks by providing detailed background information on disease trends from historical growing seasons.
 Using curated data from up to ten years ago, AIDO4Crops provides users with the ability to easily identify previous growing seasons that have similar disease trends to the current season.